Updated November 2020 to add more links and helpful information.

 If you’re reading this, you’ve probably already taken steps to join affiliate programs.
 If you haven’t, you’ll need to apply to some programs in order to find products to link in your gift guides.
 Here are some options for you:

-- Amazon (Note that my interpretation of the Amazon Affiliate terms of service is that you cannot use Amazon’s images in your own graphics.
+- Amazon (Note: This isn’t legal advice, but my interpretation of the Amazon Affiliate terms of service is that you cannot use Amazon’s images in your own graphics.
 You can, of course, sprinkle a few amazon items into your gift guide post itself.)

 Step 3 | Curate your gift guide items